 Shifting Focus: From Streaming Technology to Music Psychology

-During the 1940s, companies not only wanted their employees to be more productive but also hoped to see their customers spend more money in store.
-Thus, this idea that music could influence a shopper’s mood or even make them feel happy, linger in the store, and eventually purchase more items because they felt good, became a core part of Muzak’s identity.
+During the 1940s, companies not only wanted their employees to be more productive but also hoped to see their customers spend more money in-store.
+Thus, this idea that music could influence a shopper’s mood or even make them feel happy, linger in the shop, and eventually purchase more items because they felt good, became a core part of Muzak’s identity.
 In the early 1940s, Muzak’s team began to focus more on the psychology of music in commercial spaces than on the technology that got it there.
 This led to the company patenting the term “stimulus progression,” an approach to music programming designed to make office workers more productive.
 The strategy was to make instrumental music ramp up in speed and intensity in 15-minute intervals, going from easy listening to slightly more intense.

-At the same time, the company exercised a deep influence on pop music trends, as many people purchased albums of the company’s music and played them at home.
-With the concept of “stimulus progression” remaining a core part of Muzak’s philosophy until the 1990s, Muzak also thrived on creativing background music for many settings, triggering specific emotions in movie viewers or different types of listeners at certain key points.
+At the same time, the company exercised a profound influence on pop music trends, as many people purchased albums of the company’s music and played them at home.
+With the concept of “stimulus progression” remaining a core part of Muzak’s philosophy until the 1990s, Muzak also thrived on creating background music for many settings, triggering specific emotions in movie viewers or different types of listeners at certain key points.
 Even the astronauts on the Apollo 11 Mission listened to Muzak to calm themselves down.

 With Muzak offering the most calming and trusted instrumental options available at the time, many businesses turned to the psychology-driven brand, inextricably tying the brand name to background music for small spaces.
 Indeed, while the company’s music has been played in thousands of settings all over the world for decades, the brand name’s strong association with elevator music is perhaps the most obvious signal of its success in businesses.
-Elevator music was designed to calm people who became nervous in elevators, and as more elevators were added to larger department stores, the music service was able to make its markin retail and office spaces.
+Elevator or hold Muzak music was designed to calm people who became nervous in elevators, and as more elevators were added to larger department stores, the music service was able to make its mark in retail and office spaces.

 How the Curated Playlist Changed Music Business

 While the company’s unpopularity had been rising since the 1960s, Muzak offered a specific set of sounds that businesses could rely on.
-The landscape began to change with Yesco, not just because their philosophy was different, but because the company used famous songs or genre-specific music, like grunge, pop, rap, and country.
+The landscape began to change with Yesco — not just because their philosophy was different, but because the company used famous songs or genre-specific music, like grunge, pop, rap, and country.

 These were not merely playlists but ways for a company to set itself apart from surrounding businesses.
-The soundscapes in the business would be associated specifically with that business, and if a customer happened to hear that “Muzak” anywhere else, they would be reminded of the original brand.
+The soundscapes in the business would be associated specifically with that business.
+If a customer happened to hear that “Muzak” anywhere else, they would be reminded of the original brand.